Skip to Content

 Women’s Packing Guide to Chiang Mai:

-- Comfortable walking shoes (I always recommend my Keds) or sandals
+• Comfortable walking shoes (I love my Adidas) or sandals

-- Appropriate bathing suit for the pool (I LOVE this one and wear it all the time)
+• Appropriate bathing suit for the pool (I LOVE this one)

-- Anti-theft purse to carry your things like camera, go-pro, etc. This one is a go-to to take everywhere.
+• Anti-theft purse to carry your things like camera, go-pro, etc. This one is great to take everywhere.

 Men’s Packing Guide to Chiang Mai: